GitMarshallBill/builddocsforme/docs/basic/resolvednshostnamesonlan.rst

 .. note::

-   **Important Note About Firewall** - If the target computer has a firewall enabled, you'll also need to allow UDP traffic through ports 5353 and 53791.
+   If the target computer has a firewall enabled, you'll also need to allow UDP traffic through ports 5353 and 53791.